kelderek/TPM2-LUKS/README.md

 ```
 initrd /initrd.img-5.15.0-27-generic.orig
 ```
+If that also fails, you may be able to boot to a previous kernel version under Advanced boot options.

 # Known Issues
 1) The script assumes /dev/sda3.
 If that is not correct in your case, you will need to modify the script